 How to brush your teeth

-Should I floss my teeth?
+Should I clean between my teeth?